nyc-crh/site/content/topics/black-latina-women/_index.md

 [^1]: Jeanne Theoharis, *A More Beautiful and Terrible History: The Uses and Misuses of Civil Rights History* (Boston: Beacon Press, 2018), chapter 7.

-[^2]: Sins Invalid, *Skin, Tooth and Bone: The Basis of Movement is Our People: a Disability Justice Primer* (Berkeley: Sins Invalid, 2019); Sami Schalk, Black Disability Politics (Durham, NC: Duke University Press, 2022), and see [Schalk’s discussion of her work on Getting Curious with Jonathan Van Ness](https://jonathanvanness.com/podcast/whats-at-the-heart-of-black-disability-politics-with-professor-sami-schalk/).
+[^2]: Sins Invalid, *Skin, Tooth and Bone: The Basis of Movement is Our People: a Disability Justice Primer* (Berkeley: Sins Invalid, 2019); Sami Schalk, *Black Disability Politics* (Durham, NC: Duke University Press, 2022), and see [Schalk’s discussion of her work on *Getting Curious* with Jonathan Van Ness](https://jonathanvanness.com/podcast/whats-at-the-heart-of-black-disability-politics-with-professor-sami-schalk/).

-[^3]: Kimberlé Crenshaw, “Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Antidiscrimination Doctrine, Feminist Theory and Antiracist Politics,” University of Chicago Legal Forum iss.
-1, article 8 (1989), [https://chicagounbound.uchicago.edu/cgi/viewcontent.cgi?article=1052&context=uclf](https://chicagounbound.uchicago.edu/cgi/viewcontent.cgi?article=1052&context=uclf) and [this interview with Columbia Law School](https://www.law.columbia.edu/news/archive/kimberle-crenshaw-intersectionality-more-two-decades-later).
+[^3]: Kimberlé Crenshaw, “Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Antidiscrimination Doctrine, Feminist Theory and Antiracist Politics,” University of Chicago Legal Forum no. 1 (1989): 139-167, [https://chicagounbound.uchicago.edu/cgi/viewcontent.cgi?article=1052&context=uclf](https://chicagounbound.uchicago.edu/cgi/viewcontent.cgi?article=1052&context=uclf) and [this interview with Columbia Law School](https://www.law.columbia.edu/news/archive/kimberle-crenshaw-intersectionality-more-two-decades-later).
 For a similar formulation of this idea that predates Crenshaw’s article, you can view [the 1977 Combahee River Collective Statement here](https://americanstudies.yale.edu/sites/default/files/files/Keyword%20Coalition_Readings.pdf).